vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 #### Creation

 A `Concentrated Liquidity` AMM has an inherent linkage between position and implied price.
 By configuration, this position is `0` at `base price` but non-zero above and below that (assuming both an upper and lower bound have been provided), however it is possible to configure an AMM such that this `base price` is far from the market's current `mark price`.
-In order to bring the AMM in line with where it "should" be the AMM begins in `single-sided` mode until the position is equal to what is expected at that price.
-The logic for entering this mode is:
+In order to bring the vAMM in line with where it "should" be the vAMM will determine whether the order book is currently able to synchronise the vAMM and reject the transaction if not

-  1. If the AMM's `base price` is between the current `best bid` and `best ask` on the market (including other active AMMs) it is marked as synchronised and enters normal two-sided quoting.
+  1. If the AMM's `base price` is between the current `best bid` and `best ask` on the market (including other active vAMMs) it is marked as created and enters normal quoting with no trade necessary.
-  1. If the AMM's `base price` is below the current `best bid` and the AMM has an upper range specified, it enters `single-sided` mode and will only `sell` until it's position is equal to expected at it's last traded price.
+  1. If the AMM's `base price` is below the current `best bid` and the AMM has an upper range specified, then the vAMM would need to become short in order to synchronise with the market.
+In order to do this, the protocol will query each price level in turn starting from `best bid` and:
+     1. At each level:
+        1. Check the full volume available across all limit orders and other vAMMs at this price and every higher bid (store a running cumulative volume in order to track this).
+        1. Check the volume required for the incoming vAMM to have a fair price at that level.
+        1. If the volume required is less than the full cumulative volume including this level, place a single order on the market for the volume required at the *previous* price level, with a price equal to the *current* price level. e.g. With:
+           - `best bid` at `10 USDT`
+           - Cumulative volume at `8 USDT` equal to `4` contracts
+           - Bid offers for `4` contracts at `7 USDT`
+           - And a vAMM which would be short `5` contracts for a fair price at `8 USDT` and short `4` contracts at `7 USDT`
+           - Enter a limit order to sell `5` contracts for `7 USDT` into the order book and allow it to match.
+     1. If a price level is reached such that the current price is more than the max slippage specified away from the best bid, reject the transaction.
-     1. If there is no upper range specified, it is marked as synchronised immediately.
+     1. If there is no upper range specified, it is marked as created immediately.
-  1. If the AMM's `base price` is above the current `best ask` and the AMM has a lower range specified, it enters `single-sided` mode and will only `buy` until it's position is equal to expected at it's last traded price.
+  1. If the AMM's `base price` is above the current `best ask` and the AMM has a lower range specified, then the vAMM would need to become short in order to synchronise with the market.
+Follow an identical process as above but instead on increasing price levels from `best ask`
-     1. If there is no lower range specified, it is marked as synchronised immediately.
+     1. If there is no lower range specified, it is marked as created immediately.

-Once in `single-sided` quoting mode, certain behaviour will be different to once in standard `two-sided` quoting mode:

-  1. No buy or sell quotes will be provided at a price level where there are existing limit orders or AMMs offering the opposite side (i.e. `single-sided` mode acts as if all orders were `post-only`)
-  1. When requested for a volume at any price within the range (i.e. below the `upper price` and above the `lower price`) the volume quoted is the full volume difference between the AMM's current position and that required to move it to the new price.
-     1. This can be obtained through first querying the AMM for it's current `fair price` and then asking for the volume quote between said `fair price` and the price level in question.
-  1. No volume will be posted to move the AMM's position away from the target (e.g if the price is above the `base price` the AMM will not buy even if the price moves downwards)
-  1. No volume will be posted outside of the `upper price` - `lower price` range
-  1. Once the AMM's `best bid` is lower than all other `best ask`s (on book and other vAMMs) and `best ask` is lower than all other `best bid`s it can be marked as synchronised and begin quoting on both sides of the book.

-Note that this rebasing procedure can bound the price range such that movement in either direction will eventually mark the AMM as synchronised.
-For example, if the price is currently below the `base price` but above the `lower price`, any movement downwards will hit the AMM's buys until it is synchronised, and any movement upwards will eventually bring the price to the `base price` at which point the AMM will become synchronised by default.

 #### Amendment

 A similar process is followed in the case of amendments.
-Changes to the `upper`, `lower` or `base` price, or the `commitment amount` will affect the position implied at a certain price, meaning that the market maker may need to enter `single-sided` quoting mode once more until it is synchronised.
+Changes to the `upper`, `lower` or `base` price, or the `commitment amount` will affect the position implied at a certain price, meaning that the market maker may need to enter an aggressive trade to synchronise.
 In general, the behaviour above will be followed.
-Entering the mode can be checked by comparing the before and after implied positions at the AMM's current fair price.
-If the implied position increases then the AMM will enter a buy-only `single-sided` mode and if it decreases then it will enter `sell-only` mode.
+As the vAMM may be currently holding a position, the existing position should be compared to that required at both sides (best bid/ask) of the order book to determine whether buying or selling is necessary.
+If the current position is between that required at best bid and best ask the amendment succeeds without requiring a trade.

 If reducing the `commitment amount` then only funds contained within the AMMs `general` account are eligible for removal.
 If the deduction is less than the `general` account's balance then the reduced funds will be removed immediately and the AMM will enter `single-sided` mode as specified above to reduce the position.
 If a deduction of greater than the `general` account is requested then the transaction is rejected and no changes are made.